top of page

 Whether you're a seasoned skier or just starting out, this event is open to all ages and abilities, making it a fantastic day for everyone to get involved.
 There’s something for everyone:

-Pairs: Grab a partner and take on the slopes in our two-person races.
+• Pairs: Grab a partner and take on the slopes in our two-person races.
+Age Categories;

-Quads: Team up with three others for a thrilling four-person challenge.
+• Quads: Team up with three others for a thrilling four-person challenge.
+Min x1 each gender

-This light-hearted, fun racing format ensures everyone has a great time, regardless of skill level.
+This fun racing format aims to be light-hearted, ensuring everyone has a great time, regardless of skill level.
 Each race will bring plenty of laughs and competitive spirit, with opportunities for friendly rivalries, team bonding, and cheering on fellow participants.

 The BASH - Horse Racing Night